 Unfortunately, it is almost impossible to completely eradicate rats.
 However, as a property owner or occupier, you are responsible for controlling rats on your own property.

 We can help with general rodent control and advice, and provide rat baits on a quarterly basis to residents of our Constituent Council areas.
+Baits can be collected from our office at 101 Payneham Road, St Peters during business hours.

 If you can’t adequately control rats and vermin on your property, we recommend you contact a professional pest contractor.